How to make a plan: step by step for everything from one day to all life

 3. A plan will increase your efficiency

-9 out of 10 times, the lack of planning leads to failure, or you leave your intent in the middle of the road.
+9 out of 10 times, the lack of planning brings a high risk of failure, or you leave your intent in the middle of the road.
 Having a structured plan motivates you to start and continue, and a motivated person is an effective person.

-In other words, having a plan decreases your chances of quitting your goal.
+In other words, having a plan decreases your chances of quitting your goal, whether its losing weight, making more money, or starting a business.

 4. A plan will help you reduce or avoid risks